Developed by: Antje Kohnle and the PER team at the University of St. Andrews

 Why?
-QuVis simulations make the invisible visible, allow students to collect data to see how quantum-mechanical quantities are determined experimentally, help students make connections between physical, mathematical and graphical representations, and allow students to compare and contrast classical and quantum behavior under the same experimental conditions.
+QuVis makes the invisible visible and enables students to collect data to see how quantities are determined experimentally; make connections between physical, mathematical, and graphical representations; and compare and contrast classical and quantum behavior under the same experimental conditions.

 Student skills developed

 - Conceptual understanding

 - Using multiple representations